scanamo/scanamo/README.md

 ### Custom Formats

-To define a serialisation format for types which Scanamo doesn't already provide:
+Scanamo uses the `DynamoFormat` type class to define how to read and write different types to DynamoDB.
+Scanamo provides such formats for many common types, but it's also possible to define a serialisation format for types which Scanamo doesn't provide.
+For example to store Joda `DateTime` objects as ISO `String`s in Dynamo:

 ```scala
 scala> import org.joda.time._